vlang/v-analyzer/README.md

 Currently, we provide binaries for Linux (x64), macOS (x64 and ARM), and Windows (x64).

 ## Building from source

 > **Note**
+> This repository uses Git submodules.
+> In practice, this means that you either have to:
+> `git clone --filter=blob:none --recursive --shallow-submodules https://github.com/vlang/v-analyzer`
+> ... or, if you used just `git clone https://github.com/vlang/v-analyzer`, you have to later do:
+> `git submodule init`
+> `git submodule update`
+> inside your local `v-analyzer` clone.
+> If you do not do either, the symptom is that when you try to build v-analyzer, you will get a
+> C compiler message, about `lib.c not found`

+> **Note**
 > If you're using Windows, then you need GCC for any build, as TCC doesn't work